The Best Stores for Beginner Couponers

 True Coupon Newbie

 A Beginner Couponer is someone who has used a couple coupons here and there (but usually forgets them at home) and doesn’t really understand how these 50¢ coupons can end up saving you hundreds of dollars.
 Is that you?
 Then I recommend couponing at your best local grocery store.
 I do not recommend starting at stores like Target or Walmart because they do not double coupons.
-Find out which store near you doubles coupons, if there is more than one then choose the one with the lowest everyday prices.
+So find out which store near you doubles coupons, and if there is more than one then choose the one with the lowest everyday prices.

 For my area, it’s Kroger.
-They have awesome sales and their everyday prices are usually lower than the other grocery stores in my area.
+They have awesome sales and their everyday prices are usually lower than the other nearby grocery stores.
 If you don’t know much about your local grocery stores, then it might take a little research.
-Ask couponing friends in your area which one they like the best to get a good idea of which one to start at.
+Most grocery stores — even local ones — have websites and will often include some information about their coupon policy there.
+And it never hurts to ask friends in your area which one they like the best for deals and coupons to get a good idea of where to start.

 Couponer in Training